j2store/userguide/app_subscription.md

 3. Set **YES** to Visible in storefront and navigate to **Variants** tab.

 4. In variants tab, search and add Subscription period option and set values.
+> It allows you to add one option with multiple variants.
+For example, Subscription period as option with following variants 3 months, 6 months, etc. See the screen shot below

+![](./assets/images/subscription-variants.png)

 5. Generate variants and set price, subscription time period, images, shipping, filters for each variants.

-![](./assets/images/subscription-variants.png)

 <a name="pricing"/>
 #### Pricing